 Always living outside of the box.
 Not conforming to stereotypes or people’s ideologies and always striving for better.
-I love to inspire people of any age and encourage them to follow their dreams and to never give up until they reach them.
-To be giving, honest, loyal and driven and always supportive of anyone that needs a helping hand.
+I love to inspire people of any age and encourage them to follow their dreams and never give up until they reach them.
+To be giving, honest, loyal, driven and always supportive of anyone that needs a helping hand.

 “Thank you Scarlette”

 Inspired by this story?
 Please share this story and inspire others.